vedprakash-m/carpool/docs/entra-production-config.md

 1. Go to "Certificates & secrets"
 2. Click "New client secret"
-3. Set description: "VCarpool Production Secret"
+3. Set description: "Carpool Production Secret"
 4. Set expiration: 24 months
 5. Copy the secret value (use as ENTRA_CLIENT_SECRET)